Other reporting definitions

-The volume of Green investments includes a decrease or increase in an existing commitment for an existing client, a new commitment for an existing client, or a new commitment for a new client.
-The volume of Green investments includes investments from FMO’s own books, funds managed on behalf of the Dutch government and mobilized funds.
-Mobilized funds are amounts committed by third parties that are demonstrably mobilized by FMO.
-This includes participations that were on FMO’s own books in earlier years and sold on to other investors in the running year, as well as guarantees provided by third parties on investments on FMO’s existing portfolio.
+The volume of Green investments includes a decrease or increase in an existing commitment for an existing customer, a new commitment for an existing customer, or a new commitment for a new customer.
+The volume of Green investments includes investments from FMO’s own books, funds managed on behalf of public entities and mobilized funds.
+Mobilized funds are amounts committed by third parties that are demonstrably mobilized by FMO as well as guarantees provided by third parties on investments on FMO’s existing portfolio.

 Human rights due diligence indicator

 The total number of significant investment agreements in FMO’s portfolio for which E&S due diligence including human rights was performed, or human rights clauses were included in the contract.
-This includes all high E&S risk clients in our portfolio per 31 December 2020 with an approved E&S Tracker.
+This includes high E&S risk customers in our portfolio per 31 December 2020 with an approved E&S Tracker.

 Reducing Inequalities investments